 It is an easy option to sell your photos; first, you need an approval from the site by submitting 3 photos and you will get the response within 24 hours.
 The site offers 50% commission on each direct purchase, and $0.25 on each subscription download, also the exclusive option is available.

-You can upload even hundred photos at once to the site with keywords and metadata, they are read automatically.
+You can upload even a hundred photos at once to the site with keywords and metadata, they are read automatically.
 They paid by PayPal or by mailed check.

 Shutter stock has paid over out $350 million to its contributors and having a stock of more than 9 million photos and growing.
 The site is ranked well among stock agencies.
 You keep your copyrights when uploading your photos and can earn up to 30% of the sales price of your photo, the rate is depending on the size of the photo.
 The price margin is between $0.25 and $2.85 per sale.
 The higher rate is reserved for photographers with exceptional photos.
 Your photos have to go through a tough vetting process prior to their acceptance.
 Payments are made monthly with a minimum of $75.